texas-egads/EGaDS-OpenGL-StarterKit/README.md

   <img src="images/3/Triangle-Graphics-3.png" alt="Triangle Graphics 3" width="500" height="auto"/>
 </p>

 After our core geometry is laid out, we can enter the **rasterization** step.
 This turns our neat geometry into a series of pixels that approximates our shape.
 (Excuse my poor drawing, it's harder than it looks!)
-As you can see the the diagram below, the boxes represent the pixelated version of the triangle from earlier.
+As you can see in the diagram below, the boxes represent a pixelated version of the triangle from earlier.

 <p align="center">
   <img src="images/3/Triangle-Graphics-4.png" alt="Triangle Graphics 4" width="500" height="auto"/>